Do you want to reconstruct your hymen?

 Recovery After Hymenoplasty

 The recovery from hymenoplasty is one of the most reassuring aspects for patients: it is quick, simple, and practically painless.
-Most women report minimal discomfort in the first few days, easily controlled with simple pain relievers.
+Most women report minimal discomfort in the first few days, easily controlled with over-the-counter pain medication.

 First Days